rix1337/docker-ripper/README.md

 ### Do you offer support?

-_If plausible open an issue on this github repo.
+_If plausible [open a new issue](https://github.com/rix1337/docker-ripper/issues/new).
 I am not responsible if anything breaks.
-For more information see [LICENSE.md](https://github.com/rix1337/docker-ripper/LICENSE.md)_
+For more information see [LICENSE.md](https://github.com/rix1337/docker-ripper/blob/master/LICENSE.md)_

 # Credits
 - [Idea based on Discbox by kingeek](http://kinggeek.co.uk/projects/item/61-discbox-linux-bash-script-to-automatically-rip-cds-dvds-and-blue-ray-with-multiple-optical-drives-and-no-user-intervention)